How to do a website performance audit using WordPress

 Last updated:

-how to do performance audit on wordpress
+how to do web performance audit using wordpress

-Home » Articles » Web Performance » How To Do A Website Performance Audit Using WordPress
+Home » Articles » Web Performance » How to do a website performance audit using WordPress

 Speed is crucial in retaining users and also can affect how well your site ranks in search engines.
 If visitors have to wait too long for your site to load, it means you are not providing a good user experience.
 To prevent your website becoming slow, website performance audits are necessary.
 And they need to be repeated often because as we change and further develop our websites, we often end up adding new content or code which might not play together well in terms of performance.